LambdaHack/LambdaHack/PLAYING.md

                open door                          '
                closed door                        +

-The game world is persistent, i. e., every time a hero visits a level during a single game, the level layout looks the same.
+The game world is persistent, i.e., every time the player visits a level during a single game, the level layout is the same.
 Some items aid in dungeon exploration, e.g., a ring of searching improves the speed of finding hidden doors by heroes and monsters.
 The higher the magical bonus displayed for this and other dungeon items, the more effective it is.